legacysurvey/legacysurvey/pages/pubs.rst

 #.
 Bates et al., `Mass Functions, Luminosity Functions, and Completeness Measurements from Clustering Redshifts`_
 #.
 Wang et al., `Accurate Modeling of the Projected Galaxy Clustering in Photometric Surveys: I. Tests with Mock Catalogs`_
 #.
 Maschmann & Melchior, `Ultimate Merging at z~0.1`_
 #.
+He et al., `Edge-on H I-bearing Ultra-diffuse Galaxy Candidates in the 40% ALFALFA Catalog`_
+#.
 Baltay et al., `The DESI Fiber View Camera System`_
 #.
+Trujillo et al., `A distance of 13 Mpc resolves the claimed anomalies of the galaxy lacking dark matter`_
+#.
 Robertson et al. `Galaxy formation and evolution science in the era of the Large Synoptic Survey Telescope`_
+#.
+Gordon et al. `The Effect of Minor and Major Mergers on the Evolution of Low-excitation Radio Galaxies`_
 #.
 Koposov et al., `Piercing the Milky Way: an all-sky view of the Orphan Stream`_
 #.
 Yang et al., `Exploring Reionization-Era Quasars IV: Discovery of Six New z > 6.5 Quasars with DES, VHS and unWISE Photometry`_
 #.
 Bait, Wadadekar & Barway, `Outlying H-alpha emitters in SDSS IV MaNGA`_